gcalderone/Gnuplot.jl/docs/src/basic.md

 **Gnuplot.jl** can display a 2D matrix as an image:
 ```@example abc
-img = randn(Float64, 10, 5)
+img = randn(Float64, 8, 5)
-img[10,:] .= -5
+img[2,:] .= -5
 @gp img "w image notit"
 saveas("basic007a") # hide
 ```
 ![](assets/basic007a.png)

-Note that the first index in the `img` matrix corresponds to the rows in the displayed image coordinate when the image is displayed.
+Note that the first index in the `img` matrix corresponds to the rows in the displayed image.

 A simple way to remember the convention is to compare how a matrix is displayed in the REPL:
 ```@example abc
 img = reshape(1:15, 5, 3)
 ```
-and its image representation, which is essentially upside down:
+and its image representation, which is essentially upside down (since the Y coordinates increase upwards):
 ```@example abc
 @gp img "w image notit"
 saveas("basic007b") # hide